 Writing Sonic Youth Slept on my Floor took Haslam two and a half years.
-He remarks that it’s the first of his books where he has put himself first, it’s about him primarily, and his place in the Manchester scene.
+He says that it’s the first of his books where he has put himself first, it’s about him primarily, and his place in the Manchester scene.
 A huge emotional investment, he had to be disciplined and set a routine in order to write.
 The memoir proved to be a cathartic experience and he realises his luck in having such a rich history to draw on, from the fledgling Hacienda, to Morrissey visiting his flat, to Joy Division’s final performance.

-Recommended reading: All the above, plus Gilles Peterson mentioned This is Hip: The Life of Mark Murphy by Peter Jones.
+Recommended reading: all the above, plus Gilles Peterson mentioned This is Hip: The Life of Mark Murphy by Peter Jones.